Local construction of knotted screw dislocations in smectic liquid crystals: Screw dislocations near a transverse link

 \subsection{Local modification of layers}

 To set up ideas, we will first show how to use helix boxes to introduce knotted screw loop defects.
-We will later modify this construction to prescribe the multiplicities of the smectic along the screw loop defect.\\
+We will later modify this construction to prescribe some topological invariants along the screw loop defect.\\

-Recall that in a neighborhood $U\cong D^2\times S^1$ of $K$ each leaf of the foliation $\mathcal{F}$ intersects $U$ along finitely many disks with boundary on $\partial U$.
-In particular, we can choose different coordinates $(\theta, x, y)$ in $U\cong D^2\times S^1$ so that each leaf of the foliation $\mathcal{F}$ intersects $U$ along a finite union of disk fibers of the form $\theta=\{c\}$.
+Recall that in a neighborhood $U\cong D^2\times S^1$ of $K$, each leaf of the foliation $\mathcal{F}$ intersects $U$ along finitely many disks with boundary on $\partial U$.
+In particular, we can choose different coordinates $(x,y,\theta)$ in $U\cong D^2\times S^1$ so that each leaf of the foliation $\mathcal{F}$ intersects $U$ along a finite union of disk fibers of the form $\theta=\{c\}$.
 Notice that there is no way of introducing a single screw dislocation along $K$ in a way that the new smectic configuration in $U$ matches this boundary condition.
 To resolve this issue, we will introduce two screw dislocations, one along $K$, and one along a parallel copy of $K$.\\

 Take a curve $\sigma_1$ to be the boundary of one of the disk fibers, and a curve $\gamma$ to be $\{p\}\times S^1$ with $p$ of radius $1/2$.
 The curve $\gamma$ is then a curve parallel to the core of $U$.
 Choose some small enough $\delta>0$, and consider the set